 In response, communities are taking bold action to halt Trump's assault.
 On the Pacific front, 41 communities have passed resolutions so far opposing new offshore drilling and fracking.

 We're calling on volunteers to join other activists up and down the West Coast to urge your city to pass a resolution to protect our coast by calling for:

 1. A ban on new offshore oil and gas drilling, fracking, and other well stimulation in federal and state waters off the California coast.

 Ready to get involved?
-We hope so.
+Sign up here today.